-A key goal of a retirement plan is to ensure someone’s savings will last as long as their retirement does.
+A key goal of retirement planning is to ensure someone’s savings will last as long as their retirement does.

-That means building a plan that can account for uncertainties such as market volatility and rising life expectancies – today, about 33% of 65-year-olds will live to age 90.1 Fortunately, there are tools that can help strengthen retirement plans by complementing existing saving and investing strategies.
+That means building a plan that can account for uncertainties such as market volatility and rising life expectancies – today, about 33% of 65-year-olds will live to age 90.1 Fortunately, there are tools that can help strengthen a person's plans for retirement by complementing existing saving and investing strategies.

 Annuities and life insurance are two products that can provide benefits such as growth opportunities and potential tax advantages.
-Here is an overview of the role these products can play in a comprehensive retirement plan, along with considerations to help determine if they might be a good fit.
+Here is an overview of the role these products can play in a comprehensive plan for retirement, along with considerations to help determine if they might be a good fit.

 Some types of annuities allow retirement savings to grow over time – increasing potential future income – while also offering a degree of protection from market drops.
 This growth is typically tax-deferred, which may be appealing for people who are looking for additional sources of tax-deferred retirement savings beyond accounts such as IRAs and 401(k)s.

-Keep in mind that annuities come with fees in exchange for their benefits.
-Annuities also typically don’t allow owners to withdraw all of their money during the early years without paying penalties, making them a good complement to plans that have other sources of liquidity for cash needs.
+Keep in mind that most annuities come with fees in exchange for their benefits.
+Annuities also typically don’t allow owners to withdraw all of their money during the early years without paying penalties, making them a complement to plans that have other sources of liquidity for cash needs.

 For some, putting a portion of your savings into an annuity can be a sound strategy to ensure a steady stream of income and tax-deferred growth potential.
-Work with a financial professional to determine if an annuity is right for your retirement plan.
+Work with a financial professional to determine if an annuity is right for your plans for retirement.

 Life insurance policies are designed to help provide financially for loved ones after you’re gone.
-But some policies go beyond protection.
+But some policies go beyond protection and provide other benefits.